zjanderson/TEcoursework/module-3/17_Vue_Router/exercise/README.md

 ![Book Detail Page](./etc/book-detail-page.png)

 Create a view and a dynamic route with the path `/book/` plus the `isbn` number on the end—for example, `/book/9781400079278`.
-Use that number to look up the book for the `BookDetails` component.
+Use that number to look up the book for the `BookDetails` component (we need to use a Prop, and then pass the book object down to the BookDetails.vue you made).

 Finally, link the `BookCard` components in the `ReadingList` component to this new route, making sure to have the book's `isbn` as part of the link when the `BookCard` is clicked.
+(With ReadingList, we looped over bookcards.
+Here we are going to loop over links that are clickable that contain the entire bookcard.
+The routerlink is going to use the name and params to figure out where to send you. in readinglist.vue div class book=-container, you can router-link to the route you make, and you need to elevate the scope of the loop so it can be called elsewhere)

 > Hint: Look at the `ReadingList` component to determine the source of the data you should use in the `BookDetails` component.
 Consider what array methods you know that return an element or elements with a specific value. `BookDetails` must receive a single `book` object.